kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 ![Example of an approximated lattice](../assets/LatticeApprox.png)

 You can see that in the scenario lattice, we have many possibilities than in a scenario tree.
 This shows generally that scenario lattices with half the number of nodes of a scenario tree have more number of scenarios or trajectories.
-A scenario lattice does not aloow to trace back the history of a given scenario based on its ending node as there are many possible paths at that node.
+A scenario lattice does not allow to trace back the history of a given scenario based on its ending node as there are many possible paths at that node.
 This is the main reason why we consider scenario lattices for Markovian processes

 !!! info
   Currently, lattice approximation can only work for 1 dimension.
 It is in our working plan to generalize and extend this lattice approximation to any dimension of the states of the scenario lattice.